weed in São Bernardo do Campo

 Among younger residents, especially university students and people involved in creative or alternative scenes, cannabis is often viewed as relatively normal.
 Many see it as less harmful than alcohol and part of broader conversations about personal freedom and mental health.

 Older generations and more conservative communities tend to see weed differently.
 Concerns about public safety, addiction, and crime remain common.
-For many families, cannabis is still associated with illegal activity rather than personal choice.

 Despite these differences, public discussion around marijuana has become more open.
 Topics such as decriminalization, medical benefits, and drug policy reform are no longer taboo, even if opinions remain divided.